Words Liam Friary

 My 5am alarm startles me.
 I pull back the duvet and clamber out of bed.
 I start to get things together and pack things away.
 The crew were eating breakfast in the dimly lit dining room.
 The kettle boiled and I made an instant coffee.

 Not much was said between us as we got on with consuming our calories before the day’s proceedings.
-Daylight eventually starts to break outside the Garston Lodge and with it the one streetlight turned off.
+Daylight eventually starts to break outside the Garston Lodge and with it, the one streetlight turned off.
 Bags were stuffed with our overnight clothes and loaded onto bikes.
 Across the road from our digs is an Airstream Café called Coffee Bomb, so we head there for a decent coffee.
 It was still a little dark with the moon peeking over silhouetted peaks.
 It was clear and crisp, but you could tell it could be a warm one later.

 The ascent into Nevis kicks up almost straight out of Garston.
 It wasn’t long before I was shedding layers and onto the easiest cog on my cassette.
 I had dreamt of being here so kept reminding myself to lean into the pain.
 The endless switchbacks eventually plateau before you descend into no man’s land.
 This really is the ‘elsewhere’ I craved.
 I found solace in the emptiness, my mind quietening to the singular task of riding.
 The river crossings are plentiful, and they keep on coming.
 Michael pushes the pace and hits one waterhole too hard, resulting in a puncture.
 He stabs the tyre with a plug and before long we’re on our way again.
 It’s here that the mind is quiet and simply focused on the singular task of riding.
 The sun is hidden behind high cloud which we are thankful for as there’s no shade in these parts.

 Of all a sudden, substance is needed.
 We eventually stop under the only trees for lunch.
 Lying on the grass, I consider how mundane this time would be at home, reminding myself to savour the experience.
 The food was needed but takes my body a while to process.
 Fuelled but heavy-legged, we started the grunt up Duffers Saddle, one of NZ’s highest roads.
-In hindsight we should have eaten a little earlier.
+In hindsight, we should have eaten a little earlier.
 The relentless double-digit gradients had me slumped over the handlebars as I dug deep into the pain cave.
 My mind was strong, but my body weakening in the vast, mountainous landscape.
 I regularly checked my computer’s data – 6.2km, 480m to go.
 I’m not sure if having the metrics focused or clouded me.
 In any case, I home in on grinding my way up this saddle.
 I can finally see the saddle to my left and whilst it’s far off it gives me a boost.
 I finally summit the ardours climb and bring myself back to earth with some food.
 The crew is stoked – this feels like the crescendo of the last three days.
 The views are expansive at the top of Duffers Saddle and the effort was worth it.
 The thrilling descent drops us down into Bannockburn, which we can see in the distance as we zigzag our way off the saddle.
 It’s steep and long so puts the climb up the other side into perspective.

 The small gravel road turns into a bitumen main road.
 This is the end of the backcountry and the start of town.
 We now transcend back into the normal realms of society.
 I have arranged a van to transport us back to Queenstown.
 The crew load their bikes onto the trailer, jump into the van, unclip their helmets, and within five minutes they are asleep as we shuttle back to civilisation.
 Their phones – and mine – keep pinging as we come back into reception.
 I think to myself I’d rather be buried in the remote wilderness without this device.
-Again, I dreamed of being elsewhere and off-the-grid, and we were only half an hour out from journey’s end.
+Again, I dreamed of being elsewhere and off-the-grid, and we were only half an hour out from the journey’s end.